Skip to main content

 What did unsecured creditors recover?

 Class 5 general unsecured creditors received liquidating trust interests and the $1.7 million initial Class 5 distribution, subject to disputed-claim reserves.
-The committee projected about 4% to 5% initial cash plus litigation upside, and the Q4 2025 post-confirmation report showed about 4% had been paid by year-end 2025.
+The committee projected about 4% to 5% initial cash plus litigation upside, and the post-confirmation reports showed about 4% had been paid by the quarter ended March 31, 2026.

 What happened to Gritstone's equity?